abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 Shallow Copy (_reference variables_), Deep Copy (_copying data to new object manually_), Cloning (_copying data to new object with clone() method_) `newObj = oldObj.clone()`

+Cloning can be customized overriding the `clone()` method of the `Object` class, and indicating by implementing `Cloneable` marker interface.

 **Marker Interfaces**: Interfaces that have no methods and constants defined in them.
 They are there for helping the compiler and JVM to get run time-related information regarding the objects.
-Ex - `Serializable` interface.
+Ex - `Serializable`, `Cloneable` interface.

 `>>` vs `>>>` operator: [_link_](https://www.interviewbit.com/java-interview-questions/#difference-between-and-operators-in-java)

-Double-brace initialization:
+**Double-Brace Initialization**:
 ```java
 Set<String> countries = new HashSet<String>() {
         {